Robust Forecasting using Predictive Generalized Synchronization in Reservoir Computing

-One would expect a linear approximation to $\varphi(\r(t))$ would predict well only for a small subset of the parameters for which GS is shown to occur; indeed this is exactly what we find empirically.
-We hypothesise that more complex approximations might expand this subset of good predictions to include most of the region indicated by the GS test.
+One would expect a linear approximation in $\r$ to $\bvarphi(\r)$ would predict well only for a small subset of the parameters for which PGS is shown to occur; indeed this is exactly what we find empirically.
+We suggest that richer approximations for $\bvarphi(\r)$ might expand this subset of good predictions to include much more of the region indicated by the PGS test.